-IWWG – International Waste Working Groups is pleased to announce the launch of Detritus, a new Multidisciplinary Journal for Waste Resources and Residues.
+In 2018 IWWG – International Waste Working Group announced the launch of Detritus – Multidisciplinary Journal for Waste Resources and Residues, published by Cisa Publisher.

 To this triangle the attention of this new Journal is addressed, focusing on all aspects dealing with waste resources management and engineering and carefully considering the responsible and sustainable material loop closing for residues.